Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: The joint density estimate

 We defer the proof of the claim, first showing how the lemma follows from the claim.
-By H\"older's inequality, the claim and the boundedness of the moment generating function $\Phi_p$, the product on the right-hand side of~\eqref{prod_Z} lies in $\mathbb{L}_1(\mathbb{R}^2)$ for all sufficiently large $n$, which proves the second assertion of the lemma.
-We may then apply the inverse Fourier transform formula and obtain, for all sufficiently large $n$,
+Let $s > 1$ be as in the claim.
+Since the moment generating function $\Phi_p$ is bounded, the claim holds for any $s'>s$.
+Now, pick any integer $n > 2s$.
+Then H\"older's inequality and the claim imply that the right-hand side of~\eqref{prod_Z} lies in $\mathbb{L}_1(\mathbb{R}^2)$.
+Hence, the second assertion of the lemma holds for any such $n$.
+We may then apply the inverse Fourier transform formula to conclude that, for all sufficiently large $n$,